wiencheck/Bauly/README.md

 func dismiss(completionHandler: (() -> Void)?)
 ```

-**Note** You should check if any banner is currently visible before calling this method, by checking the `currentBanner` property, for example:
+**Note** If you want to use the `completionHandler` of this methods, you should always check if any banner is currently visible before calling this method, by reading the `currentBanner` property, for example:

 ```swift
 ...